A. Any Wood County resident who is 18 years of age or older may obtain an application for notary public by contacting the Court Administration Office.

 Except as provided in Local Rule 6.12, no person other than an attorney at law, admitted to practice in the State of Ohio, shall be appointed guardian ad litem in this Court.

-A. Attorney fees relative to all matters shall be governed by the Code of Professional Responsibility, DR 2-106.
+A. Attorney fees relative to all matters shall be governed by the

 B. In any case where attorney fees are to be awarded, counsel shall provide to the Court an itemized statement showing the hours worked and a detailed accounting of expenses.